PixelmonToGo/gitops-k8s/README.md

 ## :book:&nbsp; Overview

-Leverage [Flux2](https://github.com/fluxcd/flux2) to automate cluster state sync with this repository
+Leverages [Flux2](https://github.com/fluxcd/flux2) to automate cluster state sync with this repository

 ## :gear:&nbsp; Setup

-See [setup](setup/README.md) for more detail about setup & bootstrapping a new cluster
+See [setup](setup/README.md) for more details about setup & bootstrapping a new cluster

 ## :wrench:&nbsp; Workloads (by namespace)